15th Field Artillery Regiment (Canada)

 15th Field Artillery Regiment, RCA, is a Primary Reserve Royal Canadian Artillery (RCA) regiment based in Vancouver, British Columbia, at the Bessborough Armoury.
 15th Field Regiment is part of the 39 Canadian Brigade Group of 3rd Canadian Division.

 The regiment was created in 1920 as one of the recommendations of the Otter Committee.
 In the Second World War it manned the coastal defence artillery guns that protected the Port of Vancouver.
-After the war the regiment reverted to field artillery.
-While the regiment has never deployed overseas, several of its members have individually participated in Canadian Forces missions overseas.
+After the war, the regiment reverted to field artillery.
+While the regiment has never deployed forces overseas, several of its members have individually participated in Canadian Forces missions overseas.

-This unit is not the same 15th Field Artillery Regiment (4th Canadian Armoured Division) that served in the Second World War.